ZhenyingZhu/StudyNotes/ASP.md

 https://stackoverflow.com/questions/37886449/how-do-you-update-navigation-properties-in-entity-framework

+So basically use the POST method, can create a parent and children at once.
+But PUT cannot.

 ### Using Query Strings for APIs

 URL is used to describe what of resouces are looking for.
 Query string can change the behavior.